What we know about monkeypox as rare virus spreads

 Monkeypox: What we know about rare virus as more cases confirmed around globe

-Monkeypox is spreading across the globe with cases now reported in Australia, Canada, Spain and elsewhere.
-In the UK, more than half a dozen infections have been confirmed.
+Monkeypox is spreading across the globe with cases now reported in the US, Canada, Australia, Spain, Portugal, France, Germany, Italy and Sweden.

+In Britain, the total number of confirmed infections has now reached 20.

-The UK Health Security Agency (UKHSA) has said it is currently investigating connections between the British patients, most of whom are believed to have contracted the disease in London, although the virus is mainly spread by wild animals in areas of western Africa and not all of those taken ill had recently travelled.
+The UK Health Security Agency (UKHSA) is currently investigating possible connections between the infected British patients and has noted that four diagnosed together on Monday 16 May were all gay or bisexual men, warning that that could indicate the virus is being sexually transmitted among that community.

-As a typically mild, self-limiting disease which does not easily spread, the risk posed to the general population is low, UKHSA said.
+Mateo Prochazka, an infectious disease epidemiologist at UKHSA who is leading the agency’s investigation, said that shared circumstance was “highly suggestive of spread in sexual networks”.

+Dr Susan Hopkins, chief medical adviser to the UKHSA, said in a statement: “We are particularly urging men who are gay and bisexual to be aware of any unusual rashes or lesions and to contact a sexual health service without delay.”

-British healthcare workers are now being offered smallpox vaccines as a means of protection.
-No specific monkeypox vaccine currently exists.
+British healthcare workers are being offered smallpox vaccines as a means of protection.
+No specific monkeypox vaccine currently exists but the smallpox variation is thought to be 85 per cent effective against it.

-But the authority is advising the public – particularly gay and bisexual men, given that all four of Monday’s patients were homosexual, raising the possibility of sexual transmission – to be alert to any unusual rashes or lesions on any part of their body, especially their genitals.
+Meanwhile, the World Health Organisation (WHO) is reportedly convening a team of experts to hold a meeting on the growing crisis.

 So what precisely is monkeypox and how much danger does it pose to the public?